 It’s understandable that you’ll be worried about leaving care to someone else.
 However, our respite carers around Alcester make sure that your routines are followed closely so your loved one is always getting a consistent level of care.

 Committed to providing the highest level of care possible is at the heart of all our Alcester carers.
 To make sure they have all the right skills and capabilities, our carers go through a detailed, mandatory training programme before they start working out in the community, which includes modules on first aid, medication, dementia and manual handling.

-Regulated by the CQC and endorsed by Skills for Care means that our carers have both gone through a detailed background check and follow the most up to date practises in their work.
+Regulated by the Care Quality Commission (CQC) and endorsed by Skills for Care means that our carers have both gone through a detailed background check and follow the most up to date practices in their work.

 Because every opportunity to learn something new or improve existing skills should be used to its full potential, we also provide ongoing training in specific areas such as dementia training and regular refresher training to keep their skills in line with the latest guidelines.